 Becoming a licensed Colorado electrical contractor is not easy, and that’s the way it should be.
 Electrical systems—whether they are in a home or a large industrial facility—are both vital and potentially dangerous.
-Electricians need to be trained and skilled to ensure that these systems are installed correctly, functioning properly, and safely maintained; otherwise, serious problems may occur, which could lead to lost productivity or property.
+A state licensed electrician is trained and skilled to ensure that these systems are installed correctly, functioning properly, and safely maintained; otherwise, serious problems may occur, which could lead to lost productivity or property.
 There are many companies who advertise electrical contracting services, but you don’t want your safety to be left in the hands of an amateur.

-At Piper Electric Co., Inc., our customers’ safety is of primary importance, so all of our technicians are state licensed and trained electricians.
-Because of our rigorous standards, we guarantee your electrical needs will be met safely and professionally.
+At Piper Electric, our customers’ safety is of primary importance, so all of our technicians are state licensed and trained electricians.
+Because of our rigorous standards, and those set by state licensed electrician standards, we guarantee your electrical needs will be met safely and professionally.

 There are three levels of licensure for electricians in the state of Colorado: residential wireman, journeyman electrician, and master electrician.
 Each level requires testing and many hours of verified on-the-job experience.
 In fact, the amount of time electricians must put in to be licensed may surprise you: *